-- 5.3.5 The first draft confirmed the onus remains with the authority to prove a building is earthquake prone.
+5.3.5 The first draft confirmed the onus remains with the authority to prove a building is earthquake prone.
 The authority in this case has not proven the building will have its ultimate capacity exceeded in a moderate earthquake and will be likely to collapse.
-Following the IEP the authority's EQPB policy is to advise owners of buildings assessed at under 34% NBS as being 'potentially earthquake prone' and invites an owner to provide additional information.
-If no information is forthcoming the EQPB policy states that the authority will issue the section 124 notice. - 5.3.6 The applicant considered the authority has not proven the building is earthquake prone.
-The absence of evidence to the contrary within a specified time period does not change the burden of proof, and neither does an owner's agreement to the authority's assessment. - 5.3.7 The owners' engineers did not state that the building will exceed its ultimate capacity in a moderate earthquake and will be likely to collapse.
-The engineers stated the building was less than 34% NBS.
-Any advice that the building should be strengthened was based on the assumption that it was a 'compliance necessity'.
+Following the IEP, the authority's EQPB policy is to advise owners of buildings assessed at under 34% NBS as being 'potentially earthquake prone' and invites an owner to provide additional information.
+If no information is forthcoming, the EQPB policy states that the authority will issue the section 124 notice.

+5.3.6 The applicant considered the authority had not proven the building is earthquake prone.
+The absence of evidence to the contrary within a specified time period does not change the burden of proof, and neither does an owner's agreement to the authority's assessment.